-MRI Online is an advanced (MRI focused) online radiology video platform offered by Dr. Stephen J Pomeranz, who is primarily a musculoskeletal radiologist.
+MRI Online (now Medality) is an advanced (MRI-focused) online radiology video platform offered by Dr. Stephen J Pomeranz, who is primarily a musculoskeletal radiologist.
 Just one dude.
 This in contrast to most online offerings in radiology, which are typically recorded board reviews or CME lectures from the big popular courses at places like Stanford, Hopkins, Duke etc. Multiple folks talking about multiple topics.
 Those production values tend to be relatively low because they’re typically recorded from normal in-person talks with the best of intentions (but without the best of audio engineering).

 I was recently offered the chance to check out MRI online.
 I had the intention of spending time with it to help with studying for the certifying exam, but then I ended up not studying.
 That’s a separate story.